Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 9. Anomaly of labor

-In cases where the birth of a child is predicted up to 32 weeks of gestation, an intensive care team should be on duty in the delivery room.
-After the birth of a child, it is necessary to record the time of his birth and start providing resuscitation measures, regardless of the initial state of the newborn.
-Apgar score at the first and fifth minute of life and at 10 minutes.
-The sum of 8 or more points is satisfactory.
-Comp, 4-7 moderate asphyxia
+In cases where the birth of a child is predicted to be up to 32 weeks of gestation, a resuscitation team should be on duty in the delivery room.
+After the birth of a child, it is necessary to record the time of his birth and begin resuscitation measures, regardless of the initial condition of the newborn.
+Apgar score at the first and fifth minutes of life and at 10 minutes.
+Amount of 8 or more points is satisfactory.
+Condition, 4-7 moderate asphyxia

 The protocol for primary resuscitation of newborns includes

-1. Initial measures - restoration of airway creepiness
+1. Initial measures - restoration of airway patency

 2. Artificial ventilation